wentuoc/tp/docs/UserGuide.md

 ![wishlistCommandWorkingSample.png](diagrams/wishlistCommandWorkingSample.png)

-### Listing the Lists of ingredients that the users haves: `inventory`
+### Displaying the Inventory: `inventory`

-The command prints the list of selected meals by the user.
+This command prints the list of ingredients currently in the user's inventory (i.e. ingredients in the user's fridge or kitchen)

 Syntax:
 ```